-One of my favorite ways to experience a city is through its food, and Rome is the foodie city of dreams, but it can be a tough place to navigate as a first-time visitor, that’s why I stubbornly kept coming back, time after time, and after many visits to this gorgeous city, lots of research, and the help of a Roman friend, I have compiled this extensive list of the best restaurants, cafes, and bars to visit to eat cheap in Rome and have incredible meals every single time, all organized by neighborhood for easier navigation.
+And after many visits to this gorgeous city, lots of research, and the help of a Roman friend, I have compiled this extensive list of the best restaurants, cafes, and bars to visit to eat cheap in Rome.
+AND have incredible meals every single time, all organized by neighborhood for easier navigation.

-The next time I visited Rome I was Couchsurfing, I stayed with a lovely local girl that guided me to a bunch of amazing places, like the historic Gelateria Fasi, the locally loved Pompi tiramisu, and Roscioli Bakery, I was starting to get a better taste of the city.
+The next time I visited Rome I was Couchsurfing, I stayed with a lovely local girl who guided me to a bunch of amazing places, like the historic Gelateria Fasi, the locally loved Pompi tiramisu, and Roscioli Bakery.
+I was starting to get a better taste of the city.

 Best Places To Eat Cheap In Rome By Neighborhood